Quick Summary of Contents

 When talking a few dollars here or there, most folks likely don’t give a second thought to GoDaddy’s emoji domain intro pricing of $4.99 per emoji domain.

-But when renewal costs multiply the intro price by seven (7) times, serious consideration MUST be given as indicated by Ben’s questioning above.
+But when renewal costs multiply the intro price by seven (7) times, serious consideration MUST be given, as Ben’s questioning above indicates.

 Without 21,000 registrations, Ben’s not by himself when it comes to reevaluating the handful of currently owned emoji domains.

-Not insinuating the following is Ben’s situation, but for some people it’s should I renew emoji domains, or make rent or car note?
+Not insinuating the following is Ben’s situation, but should I renew emoji domains or make rent or car notes for some people?

-If this is you, then allow me soundly coach you in saying renewing emoji domains is not worth missing rent, car note, groceries, or ruining your credit.
+If this is you, then allow me soundly coach you in saying renewing emoji domains is not worth missing rent, car notes, groceries, or ruining your credit.

 All emoji domain owners must come to answer the following questions when considering their stake in emoji domain investing: